 MSMS-T domestic students finishing their programs must be registered for at least 3 credits of NSCI 7000 Thesis Capstone, or 5 credits (graduate half-time status) if receiving Federal Financial Aid, during the semester in which they graduate.
 International students must be registered full-time (9 credits) throughout the length of their program.
 However, international students in their final semester with only the Capstone course left may be eligible to apply for a reduced course load allowance.
 Please contact the Office of International Students and Scholars (iss@hpu.edu) for details prior to registering for your final semester.
+Students must have successfully defended their thesis proposal, prior to taking NSCI 7000.

-A student must be registered for NSCI 7000 during the semester they plan to graduate or the degree cannot be conferred.
+A student must be registered for NSCI 7000 during the semester they plan to graduate, or the degree cannot be conferred.